Hadia Tajik

 Hadia Tajik (born 18 July 1983) is a Pakistani-Norwegian jurist, journalist and politician from the Labour Party.
-She served as Minister of Labour and Social Inclusion from 2021 to 2022.
+She served as Minister of Labour and Social Inclusion from 2021 to 2022, where after several tax evasions and misuse of appointed apartments, she resigned from the post.
 She previously served as Minister of Culture from 2012 to 2013.
 She was 29 years of age at the time and became the youngest minister to serve in the Norwegian government.
 She is the first Cabinet member that is a Muslim.
-Tajik has served as a Member of Parliament representing Rogaland since 2017, and Oslo from 2009 to 2017.
+Tajik served as a Member of Parliament representing Rogaland from 2017 to 2025, and Oslo from 2009 to 2017.
 She was also the party's deputy leader from 2015 until 2022.

 Early life and education

-Hadia Tajik was born on 18 July 1983 in the village of Bjørheimsbygd in Strand, Rogaland, to Mohammad Sarwar Tajik (born 1947) and Safia Qazalbash (born 1948), emigrants from Pakistan in the early 1970s.
+Hadia Tajik was born on 18 July 1983 in the village of Bjørheimsbygd in Strand, Rogaland, to Mohammad Sarwar Tajik (born 1947) and Safia Qazalbash (born 1948), immigrants from Pakistan in 1974.
 After completing Bjørheimsbygd Primary School as one of only seven pupils, she attended Tau Lower Secondary School between 1996 and 1998 and later Strand Upper Secondary School from 1998 to 2001.

 She has a bachelor's degree in journalism from Stavanger University College, after which she studied human rights at Kingston University in England from 2004 to 2005, earning a Master's degree.
 She subsequently enrolled in and studied law at the University of Oslo receiving her Master of Law degree in 2012.

 Political career

 Tajik was active in politics from an early age, and was the leader of the Strand chapter of the Workers' Youth League (AUF) from 1999 to 2002, before becoming deputy leader of the Rogaland AUF from until 2003.
 She served as an advisor for the Minister of Labour and Social Inclusion, Bjarne Håkon Hanssen, from 2006 to 2008.
 In 2008 she temporarily held the position of advisor to the Prime Minister Jens Stoltenberg.
 Subsequently, from 2008 to 2009, she served as political advisor to the Minister of Justice, Knut Storberget.

 While serving under Storberget, she was accused of being involved in the so-called hijab-affair.
-The incident occurred when the Department of Justice withdrew a proposal to allow female police officers to wear the hijab in the service, as a result of fierce uproar.
+The incident occurred when the Ministry of Justice withdrew a proposal to allow female police officers to wear the hijab in the service, as a result of fierce uproar.

 The proposal was authored by Tajik and fellow state secretary Astri Aas-Hansen, and the final decision was allegedly made by them without consulting Storberget.
-The allegations were never confirmed, but when the department announced its decision, the media felt the Minister left the impression that the two women were to blame.
-Later, in 2009, she again served as an advisor for the Minister for Labour and Social Inclusion.
+The allegations were never confirmed, but when the ministry announced its decision, the media felt the minister left the impression that the two women were to blame.
+Later, in 2009, she again served as an advisor for the Minister of Labour and Social Inclusion.

 In March 2022, Gunnar Stavrum said that Tajik was the Støre Cabinet's minister that had accomplished the most, and who had opened for changes that are popular with the left wing - such as prohibiting temporary service agencies and rental of labour.